Arjunkocharla/fandango_ratings/README.md

-# Is Fandango still displaying false ratings on its website?
-Analysis of fandango movie rating system to determine if the company is appropriating the ratings
+# Analysis of fandango movie rating system to determine if the company is appropriating the ratings

 In this project we will be analysing the ratings provided by fandango to find out if the company is displaying enhanced ratings to its users.
 In october 2015, A data journalist by the name of Walt Hickey found out that the ratings on the website of fandango